 Ohm's Law

-This function calculates the voltage U, the current I, or the resistance R according to Ohm's Law.
+This function automatically calculates the voltage U, current I, or resistance R according to Ohm's Law as soon as two of the three values are known.

-Select the value to be calculated and enter the two known values, then click the 'Calculate' button.
+Application: Select the value to be calculated, enter the two known values and click the 'Calculate' button.
+The result is displayed immediately.

 What should be calculated?